GabeLops/FlagGame/README.md

 # FlagGame
 Game that allows you to guess the name of random flags.

-## Whats used
+## Some of whats used in this project
-UIAlertController
+- UIAlertControllers
-UIButtons
+- UIButtons
-AutoLayout
+- AutoLayout
-UIImage
+- UIImage